Bouthaina Shaaban: Connections to Syrian leadership

 Shaaban's rise within the Ba'athist Syrian government was speculated to be due to her close friendship with Bushra Al-Assad, daughter of Hafez al-Assad.
 Sometime in the late 1980s, Shaaban also introduced Bushra to her future husband Assef Shawkat.

-During the Syrian Civil War, Shaaban mentioned in January 2020 that the Syrian economy is "50 times better than 2011", despite the deterioration of the value of the Syrian pound against U.S. dollar.
+During the Syrian Civil War, Shaaban mentioned in January 2020 that the Syrian economy is "50 times better than 2011", despite the deterioration of the value of the Syrian pound against the U.S. dollar.
 Later on, she said that Syrians have no choice but "patience and steadfastness" upon the implementation of the Caesar Act.

 She remained part of the Ba'athist government until its end, serving as Political and Media Adviser to Bashar al-Assad until his overthrow in 2024.

-It was reported that during the fall of Damascus in 2024, President Bashar al-Assad kept his plans to flee the country secret from most officials, including members of his own family.
+It was reported that during the fall of Damascus in 2024, Bashar al-Assad kept his plans to flee the country secret from most officials, including members of his own family.
 According to reports, Assad contacted Shaaban, asking her to come to his residence to prepare a written statement.
 However, upon her arrival, she found the residence abandoned.
 The day after the collapse of the Ba'athist regime, Shaaban was reportedly seen in Dubai, as figures of the ousted regime had fled Syria to escape potential prosecution.